Steps I took to make night time feeding easier

 Express Milk and have your partner feed your newborn occasionally

 I breast-fed my little one up until five and half months.
 Occasionally, when I was feeling really exhausted I’d express a bottle and head to bed early.
 My fiancé would then do the next feed – enabling me to get some much needed rest.
-I used the MAM Anti-Colic bottles due to their self-sterilising function, and never had an issue switching between breast and bottle.
+I used the MAM Easy Start Anti-Colic bottles (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P) due to their self-sterilising function, and never had an issue switching between breast and bottle.
 I now exclusively bottle-feed and I love these bottles.

 Remember, it’s OK to ask for help.
 I’m fiercely independent, so I found asking for help difficult at first.
 However, I soon realised what a difference it made.
 If you’re struggling, ask a friend or a family member to lend a hand – you’ll be surprised at just how many people are willing to help out.